PaCo-RL: Advancing Reinforcement Learning for Consistent Image Generation with Pairwise Reward Modeling: Conclusion

 \section{Conclusion}

 Our work introduces PaCo-RL, a novel reinforcement learning framework designed for consistent image generation.
-It consists of two key components: PaCo-Reward, a specialized reward model for pairwise visual consistency, and PaCo-GRPO, an online RL algorithm that enhances training efficiency and stability.
-Together, they enable more human-aligned and computationally efficient training for consistent image generation tasks.
-Extensive experiments demonstrate that our framework achieves state-of-the-art consistency performance with improved stability and efficiency, opening new avenues for advancing RL paradigms in consistent image generation. {
+It consists of PaCo-Reward and PaCo-GRPO, which together enable more human-aligned and computationally efficient training for consistent image generation tasks.